 As a result of my education, training and supervision experiences, I specialize in the treatment of adults and couples who struggle with mood disorders (e.g., depression, dysthymic, and bipolar disorders), anxiety disorders (e.g., GAD, OCD, phobias, and social anxiety), mild trauma, grief and loss, substance-related disorders secondary to mental health issues, relational/interpersonal issues, and men's issues including compulsive sexual behavior.
 Although my practice is inclusive of all, a niche of my practice is tailored towards working with those identified as part of the LGBT+ community, namely gay men and their allies.
-Importantly, I also embody an open, unbiased and progressive attitude towards sex and sexuality.
 Regarding group therapy, I facilitate a gay men's group titled, Living Out Your Gifts, based on the work of Ray Rigoglioso and his book titled, Gay Men & The New Way Forward.
 In addition to group work, my doctoral practicum student facilitates a Health & Wellness Group once yearly.
-You can read more about these services under my Services tab.

 Given my health psychology background and interest in health and wellness, I use an integrative medicine paradigm approach with many patients.
 This means, I tend to see the broader environment in which my patients live and function.
 As a result, I adhere to a model of mental health recovery.
 For example, ‘I am not my depression, but that depression is a part of my lived experience.’
 This, I believe, gives more responsibility and agency to my patients in managing their symptoms and that there is more to their lives than just their depression etc. In addition, I think it is also imperative to incorporate some sort of meditation practice, whether in the form of a guided or breath meditation.
 I believe this is just standard in living a balanced and healthy life.